aliefprihantoro/aliefprihantoro/README.md

   - Wrote clear and comprehensive documentation for each plugin.
 - **Web**
   - Built [web v1 from muryp](https://github.com/muryp/web) using astro js, typescript, scss, tailwind, and other web technologies.
-  - Built [project api to learn from dicoding](https://github.com/alifprihantoro/dicoding-restaurant-app) using javascript and webpack.
+  - Built [restaurant to learn from dicoding](https://github.com/alifprihantoro/dicoding-restaurant-app) using javascript and webpack.
   - Built [web to promote serabi v1](https://github.com/alifprihantoro/serabi) using hugo and sass.
   - Built [project learn from freecode camp](https://github.com/alifprihantoro/freecode-camp) using javascript and sass.
   - Built [old theme muryp](https://github.com/alifprihantoro/muryp-new) using hugo and tailwind.